dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 > In 2014 @boicy and I described the emerging microservices architectural style.
 We identified 9 common characteristics.
 Size wasn't on the list.

-Even some people being mad because the "micro" name can be confused and somehow related to size, the size was never a thing if you really understand the meaning of the concept of microservices.
+Even some people being mad because the "micro" name can be confused and somehow related to size, the size was never a thing if you understand the meaning of the concept of microservices.
 I already heard people judging the microservice just by its size and ignoring if the microservice is attending a specific and isolated business context.

 The Microservices concept is about to understand the business and mold them with services with well-defined responsibilities.

 And then we start to have problems.
-Some developers think that they already know the business enough to start a project already creating a lot of services.
+Some developers think that they already know the business enough, starting a project creating a lot of services.
 This is very common when a company is starting a new project and the developers don't know anything about the business core.
 All their focus is on creating a lot of microservices because, in that way, they will feel that are "microservicing" the system.

 This will, soon or later, start the following consequences: